Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Energy Efficiency Analysis

-where $C_q$ is the achievable rate of the quantized signal corresponding to different combining schemes and $P_{Tot}$ is the total power consumption of the mmW receiver design corresponding to analog, digital and hybrid combining architectures.
+where $C_q$ is the capacity of the quantized signal corresponding to different combining schemes and $P_{Tot}$ is the total power consumption of the mmW receiver design corresponding to analog, digital and hybrid combining architectures.